 “It was so yummy!” smiles Lindsay.
-“Galloping Gourmet could not have been more helpful throughout the planning process.”
+“The in-house catering team could not have been more helpful throughout the planning process.”

 “I loved every part but the ceremony was amazing.
 It felt so meaningful and emotional.
 Having everyone we care about share that moment meant the world to us.”